roiei/algo/README.md

 Hi, I'm Roy.
 I updated some instructive codes here because I just want to share my codes written throughout studying various kins of algorithms and data structures.
-I'll be very happy if you update some codes about algorithm and data structure.

 A. data structure